-Akhila Sivadas is a founder member of the Centre for Advocacy and Research.
-She brings with her over four decades of experience as a development professional, researcher, communication, and advocacy expert.
+Ms. Akhila Sivadas is a founder member of the Centre for Advocacy and Research.
+She brings with her over four decades of experience as a development professional, researcher, communication and advocacy expert.
 Since 2006, she has been engaged in strengthening community participation and involvement to address numerous quality of life issues such as health, education, food security, and climate-resilient WASH for the urban poor residing in informal urban slums.
 Ms Sivadas has played a key role in creating effective pathways for social inclusion, including establishing strong community platforms in informal settlements and building their capacity in the governance of services across cities.
 In her capacity as an advocacy and communication expert, she has purposefully contributed to policy guidelines and strategy documents on gender, health, governance, and inclusive development.

-Anuradha Mukherjee, a founding member of CFAR, and Program Manager from 1998 to 2006, contributing to projects spanning child rights, women's issues, and media education.
-During her years with CFAR, she facilitated training workshops, developed media education modules, motivated communities, and coordinated community-based interventions like UNICEF's initiative with children.
-Her diverse experience in advocating for care for HIV-positive children with Naz Foundation, the inspection of child care institution facilities with the Delhi Commission for Protection of Child Rights in four districts of Delhi, and editing feminist publications with Women Unlimited has contributed to the discourse on child and women's rights.
-She has led research assignments for HAQ-Centre for Child Rights.
-Currently she works as a freelance consultant with NGOs.
+Ms. Anuradha Mukherjee is a founding member of CFAR and served as Programme Manager from 1998 to 2006, contributing to projects spanning child rights, women's issues, and media education.
+In her capacity as Programme Manager with CFAR, she facilitated training workshops, developed media education modules, motivated communities, and coordinated community-based interventions such as UNICEF's initiative with children.
+She has made significant contributions to the empowerment of women and children through her diverse experience in social development activities, including special care programs for HIV-positive children and editing various feminist publications on the discourse of child and women's rights.
+Additionally, she has led various research assignments on child protection and development and is currently working as a freelance social development worker.